Kazevic/curated-programming-resources/resources.md

 ### Motivation and goals

-Currently, we're living in a sort of "programming renaissance".
-Programming and computer science is become more popular than ever—major initiatives like the [Hour of Code](https://hourofcode.com/us) are popularizing learning programming across the world, and the number of people interested in majoring in computer science is [growing](https://www.bcs.org/articles-opinion-and-research/computer-science-now-the-fastest-growing-degree-subject-new-data-reveals) [exponentially](https://www.bcs.org/articles-opinion-and-research/record-numbers-of-students-choose-computer-science-a-level-in-2022).
+Currently, we're living in a sort of "programming renaissance."
+Programming and computer science is becoming more popular than ever—major initiatives like the [Hour of Code](https://hourofcode.com/us) are popularizing learning programming across the world, and the number of people interested in majoring in computer science is [growing](https://www.bcs.org/articles-opinion-and-research/computer-science-now-the-fastest-growing-degree-subject-new-data-reveals) [exponentially](https://www.bcs.org/articles-opinion-and-research/record-numbers-of-students-choose-computer-science-a-level-in-2022).

 As a consequence, there are increasingly more resources and tutorials being produced for beginners who want to learn to code, ranging from books to online tutorials to interactive websites to massive open online courses (MOOCS) like Codecademy and Coursera.

-While this is great, it can also be overwhelming for beginners—there are almost too _many_ resources available, and it's challenging to figure out where to start.
+While this is great, it can also be overwhelming for beginners—there are almost too _many_ resources available, and it is challenging to figure out where to start.

-This page is meant to help solve that problem—to present a **curated** list of resources for people who are either new to programming, new to a particular topic, or want to advance their skills past the beginner stage.
+This page is meant to help solve that problem—to present a **curated** list of resources for people who're either new to programming, new to a particular topic, or want to advance their skills past the beginner stage.
 This page doesn't try and list every single resource available, but instead links to resources that are guaranteed to be high-quality.

 ### Where do I start?